How To Make Friends And Keep Them

 Making friends is something that people are expected to do from birth.
 Parents arrange playdates for their children as young as infancy in hopes that those connections will last a lifetime or at least a childhood.
 For many, the relationships we have in college are the ones that stay the closest to us as adults.
 Many people don't go to college and make lifelong friends in their neighborhoods through work or other social activities or hobbies.

 Many life experiences may inhibit friendships.
 Moving a lot as a child, being shy or introverted, suffering trauma, mental and physical health issues, and problems within the home can make it very difficult to maintain friendships.
-Even as adults, friendships can be hard to maintain with the constant demands from work and family.
+Even as adults, friendships can be hard to maintain with the constant demands from work and family, which can lead to a one-sided friendship.
 Friendships are a vital part of our society.
 They act as a support system and can be a valuable emotional outlet.
 Knowing not only how to make new friends but keep them is an important skill for anyone.

 Our parents are usually the initiators of our first friendships.
 When we start elementary school, our teachers put us into groups, and the other kids who sit at our table become our first school friends.
 As we get older, however, adults have less influence over how we make friendships and who those friends are with.